The Government of Thailand is involved in a non-international armed conflict against the Barisan Revolusi Nasional Coordinate (BRN).

 In recent years, violence between BRN and the government did no show signs of ending.
 In May 2017, two bombs were detonated at a supermarket in Pattani province, leaving 61 civilians injured, including children.
 Human Rights Watch, ‘Thailand: Events in 2017’, World Report 2018.
 More recently, on 20 May 2018 almost 20 bombs detonated in locations along Southern Thailand.
 ‘Terrorists in Southern Thailand Go on a Bombing Spree’, The Economist, 24 May 2018.
 In September 2018, episodes of violence affected the region on a near-daily basis.
 International Crisis Group, ‘Crisis Watch, September 2018’.

-Since 2019, clashes between BRN and have decreased dramatically.
+Between 2019 and 2021, clashes between BRN and Thai troops decreased dramatically.
 Our sources report that only one episode of violence took place in 2020.
 Notably, in April security forces killed three BRN fighters.
 Furthermore, no clashes have been reported in 2021.
 See, e.g., International Crisis Group, Crisis Watch: Thailand.
-In light of the fact that no armed confrontations have taken place over the past year, we can conclude that the NIAC is over.
-The ICTY considers that a non-international armed conflict ‘continues until a peaceful settlement is achieved.’
-ICTY, Prosecutor v Haradinaj et al., Judgment, IT-04-84, 3 April 2008.
-Nevertheless, the ICRC has clarified that ‘a lasting cessation of armed confrontations without real risk of resumption will undoubtedly constitute the end of a non-international armed conflict as it would equate to a peaceful settlement of the conflict, even without the conclusion or unilateral pronouncement of a formal act such as a ceasefire, armistice or peace agreement.’
+Although the intensity of violence did not remain stable over the years, this does not imply that international humanitarian law (IHL) ceases to be applicable.
+Indeed, as specified by the ICRC ‘a lasting cessation of armed confrontations without real risk of resumption will undoubtedly constitute the end of a non-international armed conflict as it would equate to a peaceful settlement of the conflict, even without the conclusion or unilateral pronouncement of a formal act such as a ceasefire, armistice or peace agreement.’
 ICRC Commentary to Article 3 to the Geneva Conventions (2016), §488.